petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/api-headers-reference.md

 The `Accept-Language` header specifies the client's preferred natural language(s), usually for the response content, so the server responds with content in the preferred language if available.

 All valid language tags (an ISO-639 language identifier plus ISO-3166-1 alpha-2 country identifier) are valid options (e.g., `en-US`, `es-ES`, or `pt-BR`).

-The default value is the language of the site that houses the requested content.
+If the value for the selected language is empty, the query returns the result in the default language.

 Here's an example of a cURL command where the preferred language for the response content is Brazilian Portuguese.